hhhai0304/WeatherForecast/README.md

 - **Favorite Cities Management**: Add or remove cities from your favorites list.
 - **Current Weather Information**: View detailed weather information for your selected cities.

+## Upcoming Features

+- View weather based on your current location.
+- Select a location on the map to view weather information.
+- View weather forecasts for the upcoming week.
+- Improve the app interface for a better user experience.

+## APK Download

+You can download the app directly and experience it by installing the APK from [here](./apk/WeatherForecast.apk).

 ## Screenshots

 **Favorites List**